RocketCommunicationsInc/astro/packages/astro-uxds/_content/grm-service-ux-design/grm-schedule.md

 :::two-col
 ![GRM Schedule Manage Contacts Pane](/img/service-specific-ux-design/grm-schedule-manage-contacts-details.png)

-1. **Modeless Pane** - the functionality to manage contact appears in a pane on the right side of the browser window that is collapsed when the task is complete.
+1. **Modeless Pane** - The functionality to manage contact appears in a pane on the right side of the browser window that is collapsed when the task is complete.
-2. **Contact Settings** - the settings for the contact are specified using dynamic fields to guide the operator through the process.
+2. **Contact Settings** - The settings for the contact are specified using dynamic fields to guide the operator through the process.
-3. **Action Buttons** - once the required values have been specified and the contact is added, the pane closes and a confirmation message is displayed.
+3. **Action Buttons** - Once the required values have been specified and the contact is added, the pane closes and a confirmation message is displayed.
    :::

 ## Task Flow Example - Modify Contact